Dachau, Bavaria: From the 16th century to modern times

 Between 1546 and 1577, the House of Wittelsbach had the Dachau Palace erected in the Renaissance style.
 From June 1715 to Autumn 1717, Joseph Effner remodeled the palace to suit the contemporary taste in style.

 At the beginning of the 19th century, the castle's north-, east- and south-wing had to be demolished due to their state of disrepair.
 The west-wing housing the dance hall with a superb view of the enchanting gardens, still remains today.
 On the first floor the original renaissance wood carved, coffered ceiling can be admired by visitors.

 During the second half of the 19th century, the town began to attract landscape artists.
 The Dachau art colony, which flourished between 1890 and 1914, brought the town recognition as one of the most important artist's colonies in Germany beside Worpswede.

 Nazi era

 In 1933, the Dachau concentration camp was built east of the city by the SS of Nazi Germany and operated until 1945.
 It was the first of what became many Nazi concentration camps.
 14,100 prisoners were killed in the camp by the Nazis and almost another 10,000 in its sub-camps.
+Despite later denials, residents were aware of the trainloads of prisoners and corpses that passed through the city.
+"No citizen of Dachau is without a deep sense that something was wrong, terribly wrong, on the outskirts of their town", Seventh United States Army's G-2 wrote: